emanuelemessina/ReaShader/README.md

 <br>

-Clone the [vst-sdk-bundle](https://github.com/emanuelemessina/vst-sdk-bundle), it contains a copy of the vst3 sdk.
+Obtain a copy of the VST3 SDK from Steinberg.

 <br>